Wes-Watson/se_project_aroundtheus/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+**Future Plans**

+* Add a page for editing posts
+* Add a comment section
+* Add a direct messaging feature
+* Make all buttons fully functioning